Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 Seal Width

-We see that with the larger seal that is typical of heat sealing, you have a benefit of a more secure seal due to the width.
-On the other hand, the smaller seal created by ultrasonic sealing can provide less waste of raw material.
+It is important to note that the larger seal width typical of heat sealing offers the benefit of a more secure seal due to its width.
+On the other hand, the smaller seal created by ultrasonic sealing can result in less waste of raw material.

-Another aspect of seal width is appeal.
-A recent article in Packaging News pointed out that some customers, especially in the snack industry, prefer the look of a thicker seal.
-Aesthetics is ultimately perspective, however, and the image that works for one brand may be irrelevant for another.
+Another consideration when it comes to seal width is aesthetics.
+An article in Packaging News highlighted that some customers, especially in the snack industry, prefer the look of a thicker seal.
+However, aesthetics are subjective, and what works for one brand may be irrelevant for another.

 Bags Per Minute and OEE